wisundstrom/yelp-rec-demo/README.md

 * [app.py](app.py) contains the majority of the code for the recomendation algorithm and the flask app.

 * [requirements.txt](requirements.txt) and [Procfile](Procfile) are used by flask to set up the web app and python environment
+* [data](data) contatins pre downloaded chunks of data from the graph database so that the demo can be run without the graph database being online.